intoc/csm/readme.md

 ## File View
 Use `Tools -> View Files`, the corresponding button, or ctrl-F to make any changes to the file list.
-You can select multiple rows and remove them with the Delete key or the Remove button.
-If you made a mistake, click Reload to grab all of the files again.
-You can double-click on a row to view the image with your default image viewer.
+You can select multiple rows and exclude them with the Delete key or the `Remove` button.
+Click `Reset` to rest to the default inclusion for all files.
+The selected cover file and any files that are similarly named to the output file are excluded automatically.

 ## Making the Contact Sheet from the GUI
-When you’re happy with your settings and the files, click `Run`, select `Tools -> Draw Sheet`, or hit F5.
-The `Width` and `Height` columns will be updated with the new thumbnail sizes, and the drawing progress will be shown in the status bar.
-Once completed, the directory containing your contact sheet will be opened in Explorer.
+When youâ€™re happy with your settings and the files, click `Run`, select `Tools -> Draw Sheet`, or hit F5.
+The `Size` column will be updated with the new thumbnail sizes, and the drawing progress will be shown in the status bar.
 The program will remain open until you close it (unless otherwise specified), so you can run again with different settings, and also change the directory using `Choose Folder` or `Choose Archive` in the Tools menu, or the corresponding button.

 ## Command Line
 csm is also a fully functional command-line program.
-In order to use it without the GUI, you must start it with the `–nogui` option.
+In order to use it without the GUI, you must start it with the `â€“nogui` option.

 *Usage*: `csm [path to image directory or archive] [param1=val1] [param2=val2] [...]`